La Catedral and El Tacuari: not much dancing, but there was applause

 Milonga 13: El Tacuari

 It was definitely a local affair, clearly attended mostly by regulars.
-Most people were just dancing with their own partner, so opportunities for dance were limited – especially as both Steph and another woman in the group were both nursing injured feet!
+Most people were just dancing with their own partner, so opportunities for dance were limited.

 But I had one very nice tanda indeed with a local woman, and the rest of the time had a very enjoyable evening chatting, listening to the music, drinking fizzy wine and eating empanadas.